-Purple Dream has rich, purple petals which open as the flowers age, revealing a glowing white eye (as seen on the left).
+Purple Dream has rich, purple petals which open as the flowers age, revealing a glowing white eye (as seen in the header image).

 There are many other types including the Botanical or Perennial species of tulip, which are smaller and more delicate than modern hybrids, but are normally very hardy and long lived.
 ‘Whittallii’ is among these, a lovely deep coppery orange.